 We are seeing more signs that Real Estate offerings are taking the early lead in Regulation A+.
 The facts that consumers already understand and identify with real estate as an investment are helping, as has already been shown in the Title II/Reg D field.
 Regulation A+ is broadening the appeal of real estate to nonaccredited investors worldwide.
 Another major factor is the payment of attractive rates of interest on invested capital.
 Consumers find that appealing and are more likely to invest as a result.

-For example, let's say a real estate company is planning to buy a series of buildings and add value to them for future sale at a profit, then they can establish say six regions of the US and raise capital for each region simultaneously using a dedicated Reg A+ for each region.
+For real estate companies that lend themselves to segmenting their market by geographic regions, it is possible to make multiple offerings for one parent entity by establishing one subsidiary for each region.
+For example, let's say a company is planning to lend its capital across the USA.
+A company can establish say six regional subsidiaries that are responsible for a clearly defined geography of the US and raise capital for each region's entity using a dedicated Reg A+ for each.
 In this example, the maximum per year would be 6x50 = $300 million per year.